juandemarr/goldtheme-bootstrap/README.md

-A golden theme made on bootstrap by me, in 2DAW
+A custom theme made using bootstrap, in 2DAW

 In => https://juandemarr.github.io/goldtheme-bootstrap/